dimitriv/Ziria/doc/workflow.md

 ### tests/parser

-The parser tests currently test _only_ whether it parses or not.
-(TODO: Verify parse trees.)
+The default target (`all`) in this directory test _only_ whether it parses or not.
 The programs in this directory are not intended to be run, so there are no .outfiles, .infiles, or .ground files (see below).
 There are only .wpl (ziria source) files, which

 1. get converted to %.wpl.expanded by running cpp
 2. then gets compiled to %.c by running wplc